N8-B/blog/full-stack-fest-2016.md

 - Async iterators
 - Observer for Async iterators in browser

-#### The frontend is a Full Stack by António Nuno Monteiro
+#### The frontend is a Full Stack by [António Nuno Monteiro](https://2016.fullstackfest.com/speakers/#antonio-nuno-monteiro)
-I think we all have an idea of what this was about, the front-end is since quite time now a Full Stack environment, we take to the client almost the entire logic of our Apps, there two things that we can already work on
+I think we all have an idea of what this was about, the front-end is since quite a time now a Full Stack environment, we take to the **client** almost the entire logic of our Apps, there two important things that we can already work on:

 - Offline WebApps
   - no need to be attached all the time to the network, we can cache, use web workers, etc